-The Organization received approximately 45% and 50% of its revenue in 2020 and 2019, respectively, from a grant agreement with UNCF.
+The Organization received a substantial portion of its revenue from a grant agreement with UNCF.
 Management has been informed that this program will sunset and that the final cohort of Scholars were selected in 2017.
 At this time, all Scholars currently enrolled in degree programs will continue to receive full benefits of the program through the completion of their eligible programs, and no new Scholars will be awarded.

-Additionally, the Organization received approximately 40% and 38% of its revenue in 2020 and 2019, respectively, from a grant agreement with the Bureau of Indian Affairs.
-This grant is scheduled to end September 30, 2021.
+Additionally, the Organization received a substantial portion of its revenue in 2021 and 2020, from a grant agreement with the Bureau of Indian Affairs.